Smiley (singer)

+Andrei Tiberiu Maria ([anˈdrej tiˈberju maˈri.a]; born 27 July 1983), better known by his stage name Smiley, is a Romanian singer, songwriter, record producer, actor and television presenter, from Pitești.
+He was part of the pop groups Simplu (2001–2011) and Radio Killer (2009–2015).
+As a solo artist, Smiley started in 2007 and has become one of Romania's biggest pop artists, archiving 14 number ones and more than 30 Top20 singles.

+In 2013, he won "Best Romanian Act" during the MTV Europe Music Awards held in Amsterdam.
 He had been nominated as a solo act three times for the same award in 2008, 2009 and 2011 and twice in 2006 and 2007 as part of Simplu.
 He is part of the Romanian Euro-House project Radio Killer where he is known as Killer 1.
 As of November 2013, he is the new Goodwill Ambassador for UNICEF Romania.

-He is a television personality, having hosted Românii au talent for eleven consecutive seasons (2011–present) and being a coach in Vocea României also for nine consecutive seasons (2011–2019).
+He is also a television personality, having hosted Românii au talent (2011–present) and being a coach in Vocea României (2011–present).

 History

 He started in music at a very young age.
 For three years he was part of the Romanian group Millenium 3 and was noted by Gyuri Pascu as a potential star.
 He also tried for the band Akcent in a bid to join the band.

 Simplu

 After an invitation by CRBL, he joined the singing and dancing band Simplu (stylized as SIMPLU).
-The members were CRBL, Smiley, OmuNegru, Piticu and Francezu.
+The members were CRBL, Smiley, OmuNegru, Piticu, Francezu and Taz.
 Because of his reported cheerful attitude, he was nicknamed Smiley by the band, a name he adopted for his career, soon becoming the frontman of the band, at the same time developing a solo career.